I’ve got troubles and I have to admit I feel a little silly that it has taken me so long to sort them out.

 Now the whole thing has moved to the lawn area on the other side of the driveway but this time it is more obvious what is going on.
 Not only do I have a sweeping army of grubs, but they are attracting a herd of moles that are enjoying the grub feast.

-I twisted my ankle in a mole hole last week and now my patience for nature to take over is over and so is my penchance for scientific observation.
+I twisted my ankle in a mole hole last week and now my patience for nature to take over, is over.
+And so too is my penchant for scientific observation (nearly breaking my ankle makes me lose patience for lots of things).

 I am planning to treat once now and then again in the fall since that is when grubs eat the most.
-Once the spore is in their system it will infect generations of grubs to come.
-So by next spring I should see a huge improvement not just in my grass with less grubs, but also to have less japanese beetles eating my trees and less moles digging everything up.
-If you have more questions about Milky spore powder — this is a great page.
+Once the spore is in their system it will infect generations of grubs to come (at least that is the theroy).
+So by next spring I should see a huge improvement not just in my grass with less grubs, but also to have less Japanese beetles eating my trees and less moles digging everything up.